 Her work at Galatoire’s showcases her detailed knowledge of Galatoire’s wine list, which focuses heavily on French Wines, while simultaneously incorporating some of the rarest wines from the new world.
-She is particularly fond of the Burgundy selection found on Galatoire’s extensive 26 page list.
+She is particularly fond of the Burgundy selection found on Galatoire’s extensive wine list.

 Banquet and Catering Sales Manager